mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 -Touch DeadZone: Enable/Disable a deadzone on DPAD touch center.
 It could be better for some games.
 Disable if you don't like it.

--DeadZone Value: Wii classic stick deadzone selector.
+-Wii Classic DZ: Wii classic stick deadzone selector.
 Upper if you have problems with stick (controller going crazy).
 Lower to gets more sensitivity.

 -Skin: Let's you select skin (retina or not).
 Retina skin looks better but needs more resources.